fingerskier/manthra/README.md

   Paul Graham

+Those are miracles that no merely human brain can work.
+The artist is merely the sound conduct of a Force that dictates to him what he should do.
+  Johannes Brahms

 He is no fool who gives up what he cannot keep to attain that which he cannot lose.
   Jim Elliott

 There is something about humility that appeals to my ego.
   Augustine

+My things really are written with an appalling lack of practicality!
+  Johannes Brahms

 You can easily judge the character of a man by how he treats those who can do nothing for him.